PawelSibczynski/MOCARZ/README.md

 # Required libraries
 Install Python version 3.9 (suggested).

 Windows: install from Microsoft Store (the fastest way).
-Advanced users can also install Pyt
+Advanced users can also download Python from web and install manually.
-Linux: sudo apt install python3.9
+Linux: type _sudo apt install python3.9_

 To verify installation, type in terminal: python --version